 In either case, you would need to pay attention to vital details like the cost of your monthly payments, interest rates, and payment terms.
-Usually, the first thing you look for in car financing is a monthly payment or interest rate combo low enough to fall within your budget.
-Banks in the Philippines provides online loan calculator that can help you figure out the cost of your monthly payments.
+Usually, the first thing you look for in-car financing is a monthly payment or interest rate combo low enough to fall within your budget.
+Banks in the Philippines provides an online loan calculator that can help you figure out the cost of your monthly payments.

 Never dive into a deal without factoring in the actual full amount you’re paying for your intended vehicle.

 Payment terms are also an important factor: you may be tempted to go for a longer time period so you would pay lower monthly fees, but a shorter term means you pay less piled-up interest over time.
 Would you stay comfortable paying the same rate for the same vehicle five to seven years in, when the “new car” high has long worn off?